 “The hate some of us receive from the person we care for, chips away at our mental health and self-worth”

-So it’s incredibly important that we continue to nurture ourselves with clear messages of self worth.
-From a pamper evening and bubble bath, to simply making our bed each day (with clean sheets when we can!).
-Grander gestures are welcome!
+So it’s incredibly important that we continue to nurture ourselves with clear messages of self-worth.
+From a pamper evening and bubble bath, to simply making our bed each day (with clean sheets when we can!), or larger acts of self-care such as a day out with a friend

 We know that free time (or indeed money) is not always in abundance for unpaid carers.
 So we have three blogs that give great advice on caring for ourselves when there isn’t much time, How we can prioritise ourselves every day and How to love and nourish ourselves.